andis-spr/fzf-bookmarks/README.md

 ## Features

-- Query and select multiple bookmarks for opening in a web browser.
+- Query and select multiple bookmarks for opening in web browser.

-- Manage entire bookmarks collection from your favorite text editor.
+- Manage bookmarks collection from your favorite text editor.

-- Made to run from within a macOS, Linux and Windows command line interface.
+- Made to run from macOS, Linux and Windows command line interfaces.

 ## Incentive